shoter/postJsonForJquery/README.md

 # jQuery.postJSON()
-**Description**: Load JSON-encoded data from the server using a GET HTTP request.
+**Description**: Load JSON-encoded data from the server using a POST HTTP request.

 ### jQuery.postJSON( url [, data ] [, success ] )